carmenbianca/report-liferay/plan.md

 - performs evaluation at the end of the process to provide recommendations going forward.

+These items are performed to the best of my abilities considering the educational context within which the internship takes place.

 ## Detailed problem context

 Section \ref{the-problem} gave the bare minimal problem description.
 Anything